 What makes the OjO a good option?

-For starters, it’s well made.
+For starters, it’s well made, and that matters to a Shopping Girl.
 This isn’t a cheap foreign knock-off, but a product designed in the USA.
 Customers report incredibly positive experiences with the OjO and the company’s customer service.
 The OjO features a fully wielded aluminum frame and aircraft quality plastic parts.

 It includes stable, all-weather pneumatic tubeless tires with mud flaps.
 Featured are front and rear disc brakes, full front and rear suspension, and heavy-duty shocks.
 It runs on a heavy-duty 500 watt Hypergear rear-hub motor.
 The Lithium-ion battery is logically positioned under the slip-proof floorboard and, while you don’t need to remove it to recharge it, you can remove it easily.

 The OjO is waterproof, notable compared to competitors who warn against using their products in wet or rainy conditions.
 Let’s be practical here.
 For commuting, a rider will encounter occasional rain or wet conditions, such as sprinkler run-off in the street.
 An e-vehicle should be able to handle this.
 (That’s not to say that any two-wheeled vehicle is completely stable in wet conditions.
 You need to ride sensibly on wet surfaces with the OjO, as you would with any two-wheeled scooter, bike or motorcycle.)